f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

 |image28|

-16. Using Postman, use the **BIG-IQ AS3 Declaration** call and replace the method and URL with ``POST https://10.1.1.4/mgmt/cm/global/tasks/deploy-to-application``.
+16. Using Visual Studio Code REST client, use the **BIG-IQ AS3 Declaration** call and replace the method and URL with ``POST https://10.1.1.4/mgmt/cm/global/tasks/deploy-to-application``.
-    Copy/Paste the AS3 declaration below to the body in Postman.
+    Copy/Paste the AS3 declaration below to the body under the call using the REST client VS code extension.

     Note the target address is one of the BIG-IP public address of the BIG-IQ HA Cluster (you can use either active or standby).